hbeneke/personal-site/src/content/resume/work-experience.md

     company_url: https://www.ineco.com/ineco/
     startup: false
     location: "Madrid, Spain"
-    position: "Senior Full Stack Developer"
+    position: "Senior Front-end Developer"
     start_date: "July.
 2024"
     end_date: "Present"
+    description: "Spearhead the development and maintenance of three critical government-facing applications for the Spanish Ministry of Justice and the National Institute of Toxicology, utilizing Vue 3 (JavaScript) for the frontend and Spring Boot (Java 21) for the backend."
     responsibilities:
-      - "Spearhead the development and maintenance of three critical government-facing applications for the Spanish Ministry of Justice and the National Institute of Toxicology, utilizing Vue.js (JavaScript) for the frontend and Spring Boot (Java) for the backend."
-      - "Lead a team of frontend developers, ensuring code quality, implementing Agile best practices, and overseeing project milestones and deliverables."
+      - "Work in a team ensuring code quality, implementing Agile best practices, and overseeing project milestones and deliverables."
       - "Develop secure document-sharing platforms for judges and lawyers to exchange evidence, with an emphasis on confidentiality and compliance."
       - "Enhance a DNA analysis platform used by forensic experts and laboratories to process genetic markers, supporting large-scale data ingestion and real-time reporting."
       - "Improve the national toxicology management system by integrating pharmaceutical and chemical data, guaranteeing EU regulatory compliance and providing standardized protocols for poisoning incidents."